NRS 200.467 and NRS 200.468 are the Nevada laws that define the crime of human trafficking. These statutes state that:

 1.1.
 Nevada state crime of human trafficking

-Nevada has two statutes outlawing trafficking of undocumented citizens (as well as one new statute regarding child trafficking in Nevada (NRS 200.4685).
+Nevada has two statutes outlawing trafficking of undocumented citizens (as well as one new statute regarding child trafficking (NRS 200.4685).
 What distinguishes them is the defendant’s motives for trafficking:

 1.1.1.
 Trafficking for financial gain